Scanian derbies

 A Scanian derby (Skånederby) is the name given to any fixture between football clubs in Scania, the southernmost county and traditional province of Sweden.
 The most high-profile fixture in the region is the rivalry between Helsingborgs IF and Malmö FF.
 Historically, the rivalry between the two clubs and Landskrona BoIS is also well known.
 Additional Scanian football clubs that are playing in the upper three tiers of Swedish football are BK Olympic, IFK Malmö, Trelleborgs FF, Lunds BK, Torns IF and Ängelholms FF.
 Two cities have more than one club in the top three tiers: Malmö with MFF, BK Olympic and IFK Malmö, and Lund with Lunds BK and Torns IF.

 Teams in Scania

-As of the 2022 season, eight clubs in the upper three tiers of Swedish football are based in the Scania area, as follows:
+As of the 2024 season, eight clubs in the upper three tiers of Swedish football are based in the Scania area, as follows:

-Additionally, Ariana FC, FBK Balkan, Eskilsminne IF, Eslövs BK, Hittarps IK, IFK Hässleholm, Hässleholms IF, Höganäs BK, Kristianstad FC, Nosaby IF, FC Rosengård and Österlen FF participates in the fourth tier.
+Additionally, FBK Balkan, Eslövs BK, Hittarps IK, IFK Hässleholm, Hässleholms IF, Höganäs BK, Kristianstad FC, Nosaby IF and Österlen FF participates in the fourth tier.